top of page

 Program Review Committee

 The Program Review Committee assists DEC by creating resources for supporting educator preparation programs in the review process.
-Learn more about the committee members.

 bottom of page